alexbassy/quizzing/README.md

 - Remove UX friction of adding players
 - Mobile/tablet support (it’s completely unusable)
 - Register service worker to make it an actually offline-first PWA (right now, your data is simply stored offline)
-- Download quiz to a file and allow uploading on another computer
 - Add player to quiz mid-game
 - Reorganise quiz questions
-- Add category slides